MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Data-Access.md

 ### Table Partioning Example
 This example uses Transact-SQL to change table **G_L Entry** to be partitioned on the **Posting Date** field, with data partitioned on the year, and where all partitions are aligned to the PRIMARY file group.

-1. In SQL Query Editor or Transact-SQL Editor, create a partition function that creates partitions that divide on year (this can be used for partitioning multiple tables):
+1. In SQL query editor, create a partition function that creates partitions that divide on year (this can be used for partitioning multiple tables):

     ```
     CREATE PARTITION FUNCTION [DataHistoryPartitionFunction] (datetime)